Acquisition of Activision Blizzard by Microsoft: History

 The deal was set to close by July 18, 2023, after which Microsoft would owe Activision Blizzard if the deal failed to close.
 However, the companies would be able to mutually extend the deadline, or if the deal expired, renegotiate the terms.
 By this date, as described below, the UK's Competition and Markets Authority, after an initial ruling denying the merger, had extended their deadline to August 29, 2023, to rule on a new proposal by Microsoft.
 It was later extended their deadline to the same day as the acquisition closing date to provide its Phase 1 investigation of the merger.
 The companies agreed to extend the close of the acquisition until October 18, 2023, as to resolve the CMA issue.
 Following the CMA's approval of the revised terms on October 13, 2023, Microsoft completed the acquisition of Activision Blizzard the same day.

 Regulatory response

 Due to the size of the acquisition, the deal was required to be reviewed by several government commerce bodies for antitrust concerns.
+Countries including Saudi Arabia, Chile, Japan, China and South Korea approved the deal.